ebranlard/pyDatView/README.md

 ```bash
 pip install numpy matplotlib pandas wxpython click
 ```
+or type `make dep` from the main directory.

-If you have trouble installing wxPython, check their [https://wiki.wxpython.org/](wiki page)
+If you have trouble installing wxPython, check their (wiki page)[https://wiki.wxpython.org/]

 ## Download
 From the github page, click on the "Clone or download" button, and you may chose to download as Zip.